U.S. Court Upholds United Nations’ Immunity in Cholera Suit, The New York Times, August 18, 2016

 Congress Faults Obama for Not Being Tough With UN Over Haiti’s Cholera Crisis, The Guardian, June 29, 2016

-Bi-Partisan Congressional Letter to Secretary John Kerry, June 29, 2016
+Bi-Partisan Letter by 158 Congresspersons to Secretary of State Kerry, June 29, 2016

 UN could have prevented Haiti cholera epidemic with $2,000 health kit – study, The Guardian, April 14, 2016